yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/coleserveritem-class.md

 ### <a name="parameters"></a>Parametry

 *pDataSource*<br/>
-Wskaźnik do `COleDataSource` obiektu, w którym należy umieścić dane.
+Wskaźnik do obiektu `COleDataSource`, w którym należy umieścić dane.

 ### <a name="remarks"></a>Uwagi